BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

             * Min 2 drives are required

 * **RAID 2**
-    * RAID level is called ==Hamming code== The strips are very small at this level, often as small as a single byte or word.
+    * RAID level is called <mark>Hamming code</mark> The strips are very small at this level, often as small as a single byte or word.
 The hamming code is calculated across corresponding bit positions on each data disk and the bits of the code are stored in the corresponding bit positions on multiple disks

         * Disadvantages
             * Its rarely implemented (RAID 2 controller was expensive and hard to implement)

 * **RAID 3**
-    * RAID level 3 requires only a ==single redundant disk==.
+    * RAID level 3 requires only a <mark>single redundant disk</mark>.
 RAID 3 employs parallel access with data distributed in small strips.
-Instead of an error corresponding code, a single ==parity bit== is computed for the set of individual bits in the same position on all of the data disks.
+Instead of an error corresponding code, a single <mark>parity bit</mark> is computed for the set of individual bits in the same position on all of the data disks.
 In the event of a drive failure, the parity drive is accessed and data is reconstructed from the remaining devices

         * Advantages
             * RAID 3 can achieve very high data transfer rates